 You can also talk to your doctor about medications to treat pain associated with IBS.
 Options include pregabalin (Lyrica) or gabapentin (Neurontin).
 Since anxiety and depression can worsen IBS symptoms, your doctor may also recommend an antidepressant.

-Medications approved specifically for the treatment of IBS include:
+Other medications for the treatment of IBS

 - alosetron (Lotronex)